I’m a highly motivated, hyper-focused…just kidding.

 Although my experience varies over the years, two things remain constant: Communication is critical and must be improved.

 As consumers, we’re overwhelmed with information in a 24-hour economy.
-And it’s primarily intrusive, product-centered marketing copy that fails to truly connect with people.
+And it’s primarily intrusive, product-centered marketing copy that fails to find common ground between brands and readers.

 Let’s cut through the BS, speak clearly, and forge relationships between your organization and readers.